AliRezaBeigy/react-native-global-datetimepicker/README.md

     );
 }
 ```
-- `visible` prop is the state of visibility of date picker
+- `visible` prop is the state of visibility of the date picker
-- `initialDate` prop is the initial value for date picker, **this date value should be gregorian**
+- `initialDate` prop is the initial value for the date picker, **this date value should be gregorian**
-- `onSelect` prop is function which will take care of changing the date by user
+- `onSelect` prop is a function that will take care of changing the date by the user
-- `onCancel` prop is function which will take care of dismiss date picker by user
+- `onCancel` prop is a function that will take care of dismissing date picker by the user

 # Advanced Usage
 Let's give an advanced example to use